oeg-upm/soca/README.md

-  -o, --output <path>         Output csv file  [default: repos.csv] --org                       Extracting from a organization  [default: True] --user                      Extracting from a user  [default: False] -h, --help                  Show this message and exit.
+  -o, --output <path>         Output csv file  [default: repos.csv] --org                       Extracting from a organization  [default: True] --user                      Extracting from a user  [default: False] -na, --not_archived         Fetch only repos that are not archived
+                              [default: False]
+  -h, --help                  Show this message and exit.
 ```